Posts for category: Foot Pain

 A bunion might be the cause of your pain, particularly if it originates at the base joint of the big toe.
 You may also notice a hard lump on the outside of the foot.
 If so, this could be a bunion.
 While a bunion won’t go away without surgery it can easily be managed with simple at-home measures like rest, ice or heat therapy, stretching and physical therapy exercises, as well as wearing bunion pads and properly fitted shoes that give your toes room to wiggle and move freely.

 Of course, other issues like gout and hammertoes could also cause your toe pain, which is why you should always visit us for a proper diagnosis.
 A proper diagnosis will lead to a more effective treatment plan in the end.

 While plantar fasciitis may also be responsible for this condition, flat feet may be responsible for your achy, painful arches.
 Wearing shoe inserts and shoes that provide support, resting and icing the foot when it’s sore and even getting physical therapy are all great treatment options.

 This could mean that you have a broken bone.
 If you notice other symptoms besides pain such as swelling or bruising around the outer portion of the foot then it’s time you visited us so we can perform the proper imaging tests.

 This could be the result of metatarsalgia or Morton’s neuroma.
 With both of these conditions you can wear orthotics to take pressure off the foot, take pain relievers or talk to our Nashville foot doctors about prescription pain medications or steroid injections.
 With metatarsalgia you can also ice the foot.
 If Morton’s neuroma is too severe you may need to consider surgery.

 Foot pain doesn’t have to be something you just put up with.
-Eliminate the problem once and for all by turning to Foot & Ankle Centers in Nashville, TN.
+Eliminate the problem once and for all by turning to Foot & Ankle Specialists of Nashville, TN.
 We are ready to create a treatment plan that will have you back on your feet in no time!